Intro and Overview:

 Books:

 In addition, I would like to recommend this book "Computer Organization and Design MIPS Edition" , which aided me a lot in computer architecture.
-Note that in some additions, they have a chapter on Pipelining and others remove that chapter and replace it with Multi-Cycle...
+Note that in some editions, they have a chapter on Pipelining and others remove that chapter and replace it with Multi-Cycle...
 My course required us to know both, so it was a bit annoying to have to get another edition of the book.

 Please ask your professor if they are going to cover Pipelining and/or/neither Multi-Cycle and then you can make your decision based off of that.